 The Ministerial Committee on Poverty arose out of the Relationship Accord and Confidence and Supply Agreement between the National Party and the Māori Party.

-As a working committee, it will focus on the circumstances that trap people in poverty and provide them with real opportunities to make changes and choices.
+As a working committee, it looks into the circumstances that trap people in poverty and providing them with real opportunities to make changes and choices.

 - the effectiveness of current approaches and responses against a backdrop of Better Public Services and getting value for money for taxpayers.

 - raising education achievement, providing employment opportunities and safe, secure homes for families/Whānau.